BK1031/BRIDGE-Rider-ios/CANARY.md

 Make sure to add additional labels based on what you are asking for.
 For example, if you are requesting a new feature that automatically selects the destination, then add the "Enhancement" label as well as the "Ride Request Algorithm" label.

-After you are done, make sure to add the issue to the respective Project Board for the repository that you are on.
+After you are done, make sure to add the issue to the BRIDGE Rider iOS Project Board.